 Every situation is different, so consider the situation, do the math and then decide if it’s worth it.

-For example, drawing people to your e-commerce site may have the potential to be much more profitable than what an editor might be willing to pay you.
+For example, drawing people to your e-commerce site may have the potential to be much more profitable than what an editor may pay you.

 If you sell products or services, writing an article for free may be a good way to find or expand your audience, give them some valuable information, and lead them to your website or even your bricks and mortar store.

 Sometimes it’s worth it to write for free for an organization or a cause that you believe in.
-In this case, you make a conscious decision to work for free to help get a message out that is important to you.
+In this case, you make a conscious decision to work for free to help get a message out that's important to you.

 Never tell an editor up front that you will write for free.
 Wait until the editor tells you “we don’t have a budget to pay freelancers”.
 Then you can make a choice about whether or not it fits with your strategy.

 Always write your best article, even when it’s gratis.
 It doesn’t matter that you’re not getting paid.
 As a professional writer your work should always reflect the best you can do.
-Especially on the internet, poorly written articles displayed to the world indefinitely could kill your chances of ever getting published in paying publications.
+Especially on the internet, poorly written articles could kill your chances of ever getting published in paying publications.

 Remember, there is no obligation to write for free.
 Just because an editor likes what you wrote, you can still tell the editor “no thanks”.
 Flattery doesn't pay the rent.
 Only write for free when it serves another purpose that you are trying to achieve.